wangonya/wangonya.com/content/blog/pytest-parametrize.md

   - pytest
 ---

-Tests tend to not always be so DRY, which isn\'t necessarily a bad thing.
+Tests tend to not always be so DRY, which isn't necessarily a bad thing.

 [This](https://stackoverflow.com/a/129722/9312256) SO answer sums it up
 nicely:

 > Readability is more important for tests.
 If a test fails, you want the
 > problem to be obvious.
-The developer shouldn\'t have to wade through a
+The developer shouldn't have to wade through a
 > lot of heavily factored test code to determine exactly what failed.
-> You don\'t want your test code to become so complex that you need to
+> You don't want your test code to become so complex that you need to
 > write unit-test-tests.
 >
 > However, eliminating duplication is usually a good thing, as long as
-> it doesn\'t obscure anything, and eliminating the duplication in your
+> it doesn't obscure anything, and eliminating the duplication in your
 > tests may lead to a better API.
-Just make sure you don\'t go past the
+Just make sure you don't go past the
 > point of diminishing returns.

 Pytest gives some ways to reduce duplication with fixtures.